No blame, No shame, No Pain

 Disclaimer

-Due to the nature of risk involved with dematting, the procedure takes longer than a usual clip off.
-We may need to clip wet coats to get blades underneath and this can blunt our equipment.
+Due to the nature of dematting, the process often takes longer than a standard clip-off groom.
+In some cases, we may need to clip slightly damp coats to help the blades pass safely under the mats, which can also result in additional wear on equipment.